The Ultimate Guide to Middle School STEM Competitions

 National Winners Announced: May.

+Students work in teams to research and develop a vision for future technology.
 They must describe the current technology, predict what it could look like 20 years from now, and outline the potential impacts.

 The competition includes both written and visual components, such as reports, diagrams, and simulations.
+Regional winners receive prizes, and national winners earn additional awards, including U.S. savings bonds and a trip to Washington, D.C., for a special awards ceremony.

 ExploraVision is ideal for students who enjoy brainstorming futuristic ideas and thinking about the long-term implications of technology.